m1dnightc0der/tulipposition/README.md

 GNU v3
 ( See [LICENSE](LICENSE) )

 Absolutely no warranty is implied with this product.
 Use at your own risk.
-Use at your own risk.
 I am not registered or authorised by any financial regulator.